ocean-tracking-network/biologging_standardization/templates/fields/attachmentMethod.md

 # attachmentMethod

 ## Definition
-Method used to attach the instrumemnt to the organism.
+Method used to attach the instrument to the organism.

 ## Format
 String, e.g. “anchor”, "glue", "suction cup"